 NOAA Fisheries Climate Science Strategy

-Climate-related changes are affecting the nation’s valuable living marine resources and the people, businesses and communities that depend on them.
+Changing climate and oceans are affecting the nation’s valuable living marine resources and the people, businesses and communities that depend on them.
 From warming oceans and rising seas, to droughts and ocean acidification, these impacts are expected to increase with continued changes in the planet’s climate system.

 The Strategy responds to growing demands for information and tools to prepare for and respond to climate impacts on marine and coastal resources.

 The Strategy is designed to be customized and implemented through Regional Action Plans that focus on building regional capacity, partners, products and services to address the seven objectives.

 Implementing the Strategy is crucial to fulfilling NOAA Fisheries mission with changing climate and ocean conditions.
 By increasing the production, delivery, and use of climate-related information, NOAA Fisheries and partners will help reduce impacts and increase the resilience of the nation’s valuable living marine resources and the communities that depend on them.

 Article on the NMFS Climate Science Strategy in the Journal of Marine Policy: